StevenShi998/UW_Course_SearchTree/README.md

   T --> LP[Solve LP to pick optimal subtree]
   LP --> R[Render trees + highlight chosen path]
 ```

--   **Frontend:** A vanilla JavaScript, HTML, and CSS application served statically by **Netlify**.
-It is responsible for all user interaction and rendering the course trees.
--   **Backend API:** A Python **FastAPI** application hosted on **Render**.
-It exposes endpoints to fetch course data, prerequisites, and future paths.
-It contains all the business logic for tree traversal and pathfinding.
--   **Database:** A **Postgres** database hosted on **Neon**.
-It stores all course information, prerequisite relationships, and user ratings scraped from public sources.
--   **Proxy:** A **Netlify** redirect rule acts as a proxy, forwarding requests from the user's browser for `/api/*` to the backend service on Render.
-This avoids CORS issues and simplifies frontend configuration.

 ## Core Problem: Optimal Course Path Selection